 8. Cookie Scoops

-What I use: OXO Good Grips Cookie Scoop This is another one of those multi purpose tools for baking.
-This set comes in three sizes and you will definitely use all three sizes.
+What I use: OXO Good Grips Cookie Scoop This is another one of those multi-purpose tools for baking.
+This set comes in three sizes, and you will definitely use all three sizes.
 Think cookies, muffins, truffles… ice cream!
-Now the ice cream is where I mostly use the large scoop, it’s definitely a guilty pleasure.
+Now the ice cream is where I mostly use the large scoop, and it’s definitely a guilty pleasure.

 9. Hand Mixer

 What I use: KitchenAid 5-Speed Hand Mixer I got my first stand mixer many years ago as a gift to myself.
-I was really excited, then I realized it’s not the most useful tool in the kitchen when you are cooking for one or even two people.
-When making something small or if you just need to mix something for a minute, this is where the hand mixer reigns.
-It has become such and important part of my baking routine.
-Now if you have it in the budget, I’d definitely say grab both.
+I was really excited, and then I realized it’s not the most useful tool in the kitchen when you are cooking for one or even two people.
+But, when making something small, or if you need to mix something for a minute, this is where the hand mixer reigns.
+It has become such an important part of my baking routine.
+Now, if you have it in the budget, I’d definitely say grab both.
 But if not, start with the hand mixer.

 10. Mixing Bowls

-What I use: Stackable Glass Mixing Bowls When I first started out I got a set of metal mixing bowls.
-Which are still great to have, but I soon realized I can’t put them in the microwave if I need to melt something quickly.
+What I use: Stackable Glass Mixing Bowls When I first started out, I got a set of metal mixing bowls.
+Which are still great to have, but I soon realized I couldn’t put them in the microwave if I need to melt something quickly.
 So I added these glass mixing bowls to my collection.
-This is a great 10 piece set which gives you many options to work with in your day to day baking.
-You pretty much can’t go wrong with most of the online choices, and there are plenty of them!
+This is a great 10 piece set that gives you many options to work with in your day to day baking.
+You pretty much can’t go wrong with most online choices, and there are plenty of them!

 What I use: Fat Daddio’s Round Cake Pans are a great starter set to have in any kitchen.
-This gives you a 10″, 8″ and a 6″ baking pan, perfect for most needs.
-They also make a 9″ x 13″ sheet pan, that is indispensable in your kitchen.
-I love this brand because they have just the right amount of versatility to suit many cooking needs; from making delicious cakes to preparing savory dishes such as lasagna.
+This gives you a 10″, 8″, and a 6″ baking pan, perfect for most needs.
+They also make a 9″ x 13″ sheet pan that is indispensable in your kitchen.
+I love this brand because they have the right amount of versatility to suit many cooking needs, from making delicious cakes to preparing savory dishes such as lasagna.